No fatalities

-No fatalitiesFORT LAUDERDALE, FL, United States
+FORT LAUDERDALE, FL, United States

-Upon further examination by the manufacturer, it was discovered that approximately 80% of the fiberglass straps were missing.
-These straps had been removed by maintenance personnel, and there was no record of this action in the airframe logbooks.
-The absence of these straps caused the outboard ply to detach from the edge attachment.
-Moisture entered the bottom aft edge, leading to delamination and subsequent electrical arcing.
+The windshield was sent to the manufacturer for further analysis.
+Examination revealed that about 80% of the fiberglass straps were missing, having been removed by maintenance personnel.
+The absence of these straps caused the outboard ply to become detached from the edge attachment.
+Moisture then entered the bottom aft edge, leading to delamination and subsequent arcing.

 Contributing factors